 Brainwaves in Daily Life

 When you're relaxed or are sleeping your brain is producing the lowest measurable range of electrical pulses.
 This range can be divided into three types of electrical frequencies known as alpha (8-12 Hz), theta (3-8 Hz), and delta (.5-3 Hz) waves.
 Studies show that under these conditions, your body is able to regenerate and heal itself.

 But as you wake up and begin your day, you start to engage in behavior, produce thoughts, and process feelings that increases the electrical buzz in your brain.
 This highest range of measurable elecrical frequencies can be divided into two types of brainwaves known as beta (12- 40 Hz) and gamma (40-100 Hz).
 While engaging in this range is necessary for our survival, remaining in it for long periods of time is linked various psycho-emotional and physical health problems, especially if a person cannot switch back to a more balanced state of brain activity that engenders relaxation and healing.

 Meditation Promotes Health and Healing

-But too much of delta brain wave activity during meditation can make us fall asleep, which is not what meditation is intended to do.
+But too much delta brain wave activity during meditation can induce sleeping, which is not what meditation is intended to do.